SHAJED99/on_text_input_widget/README.md

                     children: [
                         ______Details(
                             heading: "Use as a Form Validator",
                             text: "You can use it as a form validator.
-It will validate the text input when the user input something.\nIf error occurs, it will show the error message.",
+It will validate the text input when the user input something.
+If error occurs, it will show the error message.",
                             child: Column(
                                 crossAxisAlignment: CrossAxisAlignment.start,
                                 children: [